Assemble a team of translators to create a translation glossary and a style guide.

 Publish your guide.
 Host it on a platform that all stakeholders can access

 Onboard new users.
-Ensure new content developers familiarise themselves with it
+Ensure new content developers familiarize themselves with it